-This week, an increasing number of businesses are shifting to remote work arrangements.
-While some of us are already acquainted with this set up, there’s a possibility that a huge number of professionals are doing it for the first time.
+This week, an increasing number of businesses are shifting to a remote work arrangement.
+While some of us are already acquainted with this setup, there’s a possibility that a huge number of professionals are doing it for the first time.
 Thankfully, Industry 4.0 accommodates this arrangement perfectly and allows us to meet any challenges related to working from home adequately.

 Cutting down on commute time, not getting distracted by a chatty coworker, being able to dodge office celebrations when deadlines are tight – the benefits of working from home are many.
 However, the best of all, is probably the fact that it lets you steer clear of notorious traffic and tiring preparatory routines.
 In fact, it actually offers you a genuine chance to be more productive, both professionally and personally.

 So working from home can be fun… until it is not!

 You might have successfully avoided workplace distractions, but that’s not to say you have avoided them altogether.
 Distractions at home can spring from any corner, at any time.
 The lack of workplace rules or obligations can be as disconcerting as it is liberating.
 How do you deal with such situations, especially if you are the one causing it?

 As a former freelancer management adviser myself, I strongly abide by the following tips and tricks to manage remote work scenarios.
 Here’s how to not lose it while working from home: